glbala87/ELLA_tool/docs/manual/choosing-sample-variant.md

 `PENDING CLASSIFICATION` | Variants that have not yet been opened/interpreted.
 `PENDING REVIEW` | Variants that have been interpreted at least once and that have been marked for review.
 Users and dates for previous interpretations are given to the far right.
 `OTHERS’ VARIANTS` | Variants currently being worked on by other users.
-`FINALISED` | Variants that have been interpreted and marked as Finalised.
+`FINALIZED` | Variants that have been interpreted and marked as Finalized.

 ## History, comments and tags